 Looking to lose weight can benefit nearly all aspects of your daily life.
 You will reduce the risk of a number of health complications immediately as well as in the future.
 It's likely to improve your self-confidence and self-worth, and this positivity can transfer to the family and friends who will also reap the benefits of your weight loss as well.

-If your BMI is over 27 and you have struggled losing weight, you could benefit from prescription treatment Xenical.
-This is the only medication of its kind in the UK.
-For more information about Xenical and weight loss, we have more details on our obesity page.
+If your BMI is over 27 and you have struggled losing weight, you could benefit from prescription treatments.
+Xenical (Orlistat) and Mysimba are tablets that work as 'fat-blockers'.
+Injections like Saxenda work to reduce appetite and control blood sugar levels.
+For more information about weight loss, we have more details on our obesity page.